Salvador-ON/Share-It/README.md

-# Share it app
+# Share it

-I developed this app for learning purpose.
-By Salvador Olvera
+Ruby on Rails app.
+Where users can share his designs, The user can like and comment on the different posts.

 ![](media/shot-1.png)
 ![](media/shot-2.png)